 Julia is the former Chief Executive of Business in the Community, former Chair of Teach First and has been a government advisor working on the Prime Minister's Talent and Enterprise Taskforce Advisory Group.

 Mo is Founder and CEO of IN4 Group and Founding Director, Trustee and Vice Chair of STAR Academies, a Multi Academy and Free Schools Trust, operating over 30 schools across the country.
-He was previously Co-Chair of the Greater Manchester LEP, he is also Founder of Skills City one the country’s leading technology bootcamps operators.
+He was previously Co-Chair of the Greater Manchester LEP and is also Founder of Skills City, one the country’s leading technology bootcamps operators.

-David Baldwin has just stepped down as Headteacher of Churchill Community College in North Tyneside having held the role for the last 20 years.
+David Baldwin recently stepped down as Headteacher of Churchill Community College in North Tyneside having held the role 20 years.
 The school was one of the first in the country to secure all 8 of the Gatsby Benchmarks.
 He is now Education Strategic Lead for North Tyneside Learning Trust.

 Lizzie works at Heathrow, as the Border Force Relationship Manager.
 Previously she was a volunteer Enterprise Adviser at Lynch Hill Enterprise Academy in Slough.
 She leads our Youth Advisory Group and works to ensure young people's voices are present in our work.

 John has been The Careers & Enterprise Company’s Deputy Chief Executive since April 2019, also fulfilling the role of Interim Chief Executive from October 2019 to February 2021.
 John was previously CEO of the Futures Group and has over twenty years’ experience in a range of education, skills, economic development and careers guidance roles.